- Cashback on All Spend

 Think about your current lifestyle and spending habits.
 What are the things you spend the most money on?
 For example, if you’re a real foodie and love checking out new restaurants around town, then it makes sense to get a card with rewards points for dining out and useful perks like 1-for-1 buffet promotions.

 Credit cards come with a whole bunch of benefits, so think about which benefits you actually want to use.
 Do you want to collect air miles and fund your upcoming travels?
 Or accumulate points for shopping vouchers?
 Or would you rather enjoy cash rebates?
 This is a deeply personal matter - only you can decide how you prefer to be rewarded.
+Make use of the ongoing credit card promotions to enjoy the full benefits of the card rewards on top of the promotion offer.

 Now that you’ve got a shortlist of credit cards, it’s time to dig deeper into the details of the rewards or air miles programmes.
 Find out all you can about terms and conditions like expiry dates, exclusions, minimum spend, credit limit, etc. Be sure to ask a bank rep to clarify if you don’t see answers anywhere.